EL-HOUSS-BRAHIM/Budgetify/README.md

 ## Introduction

-Expense Tracker is a feature-rich web application designed to simplify your financial management.
+Budgetify is a feature-rich web application designed to simplify your financial management.
 Whether you're a budgeting pro or just starting, Expense Tracker offers intuitive tools to help you stay organized and in control of your finances.

-With Expense Tracker, you can:
+With Budgetify, you can:
 - **Track Expenses**: Add, view, update, and delete expenses effortlessly.
 - **Set Budgets**: Establish spending limits and monitor your progress.
 - **Receive Reminders**: Never miss a bill payment or an upcoming expense again.